 These passages inform us that:

 6. "Behold, it is written before Me, I will not keep silent, but I will repay; I will even repay into their bosom, 7.
 Both their own iniquities and the iniquities of their fathers together," says the LORD.
 "Because they have burned incense on the mountains and scorned Me on the hills, therefore I will measure their former work into their bosom."
 8. Thus says the LORD, "As the new wine is found in the cluster, and one says, 'Do not destroy it, for there is benefit in it,' so I will act on behalf of My servants in order not to destroy all of them.
 9. I will bring forth offspring from Jacob, and an heir of My mountains from Judah; even My chosen ones shall inherit it, and My servants will dwell there.

-both their own iniquities and the iniquities of their
+with iniquity, both their own iniquities and the iniquities of their fathers

-fathers together, and the nation will be judged during the Great Tribulation (I will repay),
+together, and the nation will be judged during the Great Tribulation (I will repay), nevertheless, just as

 It is the existence of believers within the nation, though they be but a remnant, even a minority, that keeps God from destroying the nation and causes Him to preserve it even unto the day of the national salvation of Israel, the coming of Christ to take rightful possession of the Land, and the future blessing of Israel's faithful remnant in the Land.